deepcodebase/inpaint/README.md

 python core.py env --root
 ```

-### Change the environment
+### Modify the environment at anytime

-Basiclly, there are four config files:
+Basiclly, the environment are determined by four items:

-- `/docker/Dockerfile.pytorch` defines basic environments including cuda, cudnn, nccl, conda, torch, etc. This image has been build at [`deepbase/pytorch`](https://hub.docker.com/r/deepbase/pytorch).
-In general, you don't need to change this.
+1. `/env/Dockerfile` defines the logic of building the local docker image.
+For example, installing packages defined in `requirements.txt` based on `deepbase/pytorch:latest`.
-- `/docker/Dockerfile.local` defines the logic of building the local image.
-For example, install packages defined in `requirements.txt`.
+1. Base docker image.
+From `/env/Dockerfile`, you can find [`deepbase/pytorch`](https://hub.docker.com/r/deepbase/pytorch) is the base image.
+The original Dockerfile of the base image is at [deepcodebase/docker](https://github.com/deepcodebase/docker).
+You can change the base image as whatever you like.
-- `/docker/requirements.txt` defines the python packages you want to install.
+1. `/env/requirements.txt` defines the python packages you want to install in the local docker image.
-- `/docker-compose.yml` defines the setting of running the container.
+1. `/docker-compose.yml` defines the setting of running the container.
 For example, the volumes, timezone, etc.

-After changing the settings as you want, you can rebuild the local image by running:
+After changing the settings as you want at anytime, you can rebuild the local image by running:

 ```
 python core.py env prepare --build
 ```

 ## Training